-Additionally, students receive instruction in basic sciences useful to better understanding of clinical medicine such as pathophysiology, genetics, microbiology and immunology.
+Additionally, students receive instruction in basic sciences to better understand

 Note that the curriculum is subject to change at the discretion of faculty.